 HYPER-Borea Dusting System

 Lunar dust is a detriment to astronaut health and causes adverse mechanical and electrical effects.
 Mitigation technology that is effective and non-abrasive is lacking.
-We believe liquid nitrogen is a viable solution that effectively mitigates lunar dust without abrasion and without the risks and caveats other proposed technologies have.
+Liquid cryogens are a viable solution that effectively mitigate lunar dust without high abrasion and without the risks and caveats other proposed technologies have.

-To learn more about the concept, read our blog post.
+To learn more about the initial concept, read our blog post.

 Table of Contents

 2020 – Present: Ian Wells and Leidenfrost Dusting

 About the Project:

 Ian is the Project Manager and Undergraduate Research Assistant in charge of HYPER-Borea.
 Ian’s main interest with HYPER-Borea is in the investigation of solutions to a problem plaguing space travel and inhibiting exploration of the Moon.
 He hopes to work at NASA one day.

 Ian is a Boise, Idaho native who joined the HYPER lab in 2019.
 He designed a new logo for the lab and engineered a Schlieren Imaging System for DSLR cameras to view fluid flow via density gradients.
 He hopes to one day apply his research to assist in humanity’s return to the Moon and exploration beyond.

 For more information on Ian Wells, follow this link here.